Allison V-1710: Variants

 Allison's internal model designation for the V-1710 started with the letter A and proceeded to the letter H. Each letter designated a family of engines that shared major components, but differed in specific design details.
 Each of these designs were identified by a number, starting with number 1.
 The last letter, which was introduced when both right hand turning and left hand turning engines were built, identified by the letter R or L respectively.

 The military model numbers were identified by a "dash number" following the engine description "V-1710".
 The USAAC/USAAF models were the odd numbers, starting with "-1" and the USN models were the even numbers, starting with "-2".

 "A" series engines were early development engines for the USN and USAAC.
 The first military model was a single V-1710-2, which was first sold to the USN on June 26, 1930.
-The "A" engines had no counterweights on the crankshaft, 5.75:1 compression ratio, 2:1 internal spur gear-type reduction gear boxes, 8.77:1 supercharger ratio, 9.5 in impeller, SAE #50 propeller shaft, a float-type carburetor, and produced 1070 hp at 2800 rpm on 92 octane gasoline.
+The "A" engines had no counterweights on the crankshaft, 5.75:1 compression ratio, 2:1 internal spur gear-type reduction gear boxes, 8.77:1 supercharger gear ratio, 9.5 in impeller, SAE #50 propeller shaft, a float-type carburetor, and produced 1070 hp at 2800 rpm on 92 octane gasoline.

 "B" series engines were designed for USN airships.
 The military model was V-1710-4.
 They differed from the "A" series engines in that they did not have a supercharger, had two float-type down-draft carburetors were mounted directly to the intake manifold, an SAE #40 propeller shaft, and could be brought from full power to stop and back to full power in the opposite rotation in less than 8 seconds.
 They produced 600–690 hp at 2400 rpm.